 Frequently Asked Questions

 The IRS sets limits each year for maximum contributions to an HSA.
-The maximum contribution limits for 2021 are $3,600 for individuals and $7,200 for families.
+The maximum contribution limits in 2024 are $4,150 for individual coverage and $8,300 for family coverage.
+The maximum contribution limits for 2023 are $3,850 for individuals and $7,750 for families.
 If you are 55 or older, you can contribute an additional $1,000 catch-up contribution.
 If your spouse is also 55 or older, they may also be able to contribute an additional $1,000 catch-up contribution into their own account.